BenjaminShinar/Books-Resources/AWS Skill Builder/Developer Learning Plan/README.md

 there are also placement constraints, **bindings**, which can prevent a placement. they are not "best-effort".

-- distinctInstance - only one task allowed on an instance (like kubernetes daemonSet)
+- distinctInstance - only one task allowed on an instance (like Kubernetes daemonSet)
 - memberOf - based on an expression (such as instance type or Availability Zone)

 services also use placement strategies and constraints. and they have the "distinctInstance" option.